Project Baseline Schedule Review – A Complete Guide

 3. Zero duration activities – Ensure that there are no zero duration task activities other than milestone.

-4. Wet weather allowances/ buffer – Wet weather or any schedule buffer shall be clearly detailed in the basis of schedule (BOS); if it is included on the activity duration/ built-in on the rates or separate buffer activity and how it is being manage through the life cycle of the project.
+4. Wet weather allowances/buffer – Wet weather or any schedule buffer shall be clearly detailed on the basis of schedule (BOS); if it is included on the activity duration/built-in on the rates or separate buffer activity and how it is being managed through the life cycle of the project.

 1. Activity Distribution Histogram – Confirm that the level of detail in the schedule is roughly equally distributed from start to finish of the project.